 The Effects of Ketamine Abuse

-Ketamine abuse may cause several harmful side effects and if abused in combination with other drugs, such as marijuana or alcohol, the risks are compounded.
-When abused for recreational purposes, Ketamine is often snorted in powder form or injected in liquid form.
+Abuse of this drug may cause several harmful side effects and if abused in combination with other drugs, such as marijuana or alcohol, the risks are compounded.
+When abused for recreational purposes, it is often snorted in powder form or injected in liquid form.